johnjewell2/johnjewell2.github.io/python_vivatech.md

 ### 1. Loading necessary packages

-Here we are loading in all the necessary packages for this projet.
+Here we are loading in all the necessary packages for this project.

 ```
 import requests